Japan how to organise a trip on your own? Where to start and what to see?

-Japan how to organise the trip.
+Japan how to organise a trip.
 Plan

-Our plan began to have a shape: all places from the list “must-see” were already included in our schedule.
-Having that chosen, we could start to look for the hotel bookings.
+Our plan began to have a shape: all places on the list of “must-see” were already included in our schedule.
+Having that chosen, we could start to look for hotel bookings.
 Knowing that April is popular among tourist who visits Japan, we wanted to make hotel reservations in advance.
 Early booking means we could search for hotels convenient in terms of location, standard and price.
-When making reservations I used Booking.com service, where (from my point of view) the key element for final decision are the opinions of other customers.
+When making reservations I used Booking.com service, where (from my point of view) the key element for the final decision is the opinions of other customers.
 There is also the possibility to make a reservation without having to pay “in advance.
 You can also cancel your reservation even a few days before departure, without any penalty.

 Japan how to organise a trip on your own.
 Collecting information

 After deciding: when we go, where we go, which cities we visit and what we can’t miss, I began to look for more accurate information about all details of our trip.
-Due to the fact, I wanted to have everything in one place – I started to write a personal tourist guide – kind of the trip manual for our trip.
+Due to the fact, that I wanted to have everything in one place – I started to write a personal tourist guide – kind of the trip manual for our trip.

 The key element of our trip will be travelling thru Japan by rail.
 We will use not only super-speed trains like Shinkansen but also, we will use local city trains.
 In Japan, there is a great offer for foreign tourists who want to travel by train.
 Japan Rail Pass is a special ticket available for foreigners staying in Japan on a tourist visa.
 You can buy it only before going to Japan.
-It is available in selected travel agencies, in most of the counties, around the world.
+It is available in selected travel agencies, in most counties, around the world.

 Tickets purchased before departure are kind of vouchers.
 They can be bought 3 months in advance of the departure date for 7, 14 or 21 days.
 Vouchers are available in economy class (Ordinary Class) and in 1st Class (Green Class).
 Thanks to them, we will be exempt from any booking fees and we will be able to reserve free seats.

 Vouchers are exchanged for a kind of ticket in the Exchange office.
-You can exchange them right after arrival to Japan, and after showing passports with a tourist visa.
+You can exchange them right after arrival in Japan, and after showing passports with a tourist visa.
 We are going to exchange our vouchers at the Narita Airport office.
 This will allow us to start using them right away.
 As a result, we plan to get to our hotel from the airport by Narita Express Train, where Japan Rail Pass is fully valid.

-To be able to use GPS on the spot, use on-line translator, post on Instagram, or to search for descriptions of visited places – it would be useful to have an Internet connection.
+To be able to use GPS on the spot, use an online translator, post on Instagram, or search for descriptions of visited places – it would be useful to have an Internet connection.
 There is a simple solution in Japan, so there are many companies that offer “Pocket Wi-Fi“.
-This is a portable, pocket-sized modem that can be connected from 6 to 10 devices.
+This is a portable, pocket-sized modem that can be connected to 6 to 10 devices.
 The modem can be booked via the internet, for a selected number of days.
 When ordering, you can choose wherever you want your modem to be delivered.
 We have chosen our first hotel where we want the modem to be delivered.
 It is also possible to choose from several locations, including tourist information offices located at the majority of the train stations.